MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 ## Customize your build for Live Unit Testing

-For more complex solutions it might be necessary to further customize the build.
-For example, it might not be necessary to build translation files during test runs and in order to speed up your builds you can disable their build with Live Unit Testing.
+For more complex solutions, it might be necessary to further customize the build.
+For example, it might not be necessary to build translation files during test runs, and, to speed up your builds, you can disable the translation file build with Live Unit Testing.
 You can do that by manipulating the project files.

 ### Add Live Unit Testing overrides

-If your solution requires custom steps to build for instrumentation (Live Unit Testing) that are not required for the "regular" non-instrumented build, then you can add code to your project or .targets files that checks for the BuildingForLiveUnitTesting property and performs custom pre/post build steps.
+If your solution requires custom steps to build for instrumentation (Live Unit Testing) that are not required for the "regular" non-instrumented build, then you can add code to your project or *.targets* files that checks for the `BuildingForLiveUnitTesting` property and performs custom pre/post build steps.

 For example you can write the following to add an additional target only executed for Live Unit Testing: